Container Gardening for

 how to maximize the space that you have to use.
 This includes

-looking at how to grow plants both vertically and horizontally, and
+looking at how to grow plants both vertically and

 also looking at how to increase your space by growing plants from